mdrzewiecki56/twg-chatly/README.md

 - A chat that opens when a user chooses a room - Done
 - A user is able to send and receive messages in the chat - Done
 - The application should look similar to this mockup - Done (more or less, could use some adjustments)
 - Handle receiving messages via GraphQL subscriptions - App updates chat list with newly added messages but the view resets on refresh.
-It also does not show the last message sender (I need to redesign how data is passed through components to not to make few requests for one thing)
+It also does not show the last message sender (I need to redesign how data is passed through components, so I don't make few requests for one thing)
 - Create Login and Signup pages - Not started
 - Test core logic - Not started